 “The reason why we know that they are attacking us because we are Christians is because, when they come to attack us, they call us ‘

 capari,’” Pastor Barnabas explains.
 “It means you don’t have any religion.”
-The militants don’t value their lives, because they are considered infidels.
+The militants don’t value their lives,

 Permanent scars